yuhengr/tp/docs/UserGuide.md

 Examples:
 ` custom 1 3 ` will generate a question set of 3 questions from topic 1.
+` custom 1 ` is ignored.

+> **NOTE**
+>
+> As this is custom mode, answering all questions in a topic will not mark the topic as attempted.
+> Suppose Topic 1 has 10 questions and is unattempted. ` custom 1 10` will still not mark Topic 1 status as "has Attempted".

 ### 11. Checkpoint goals: `checkpoint`